Fight Food Waste

 If you don't have a green bin, you can also put your food waste back into your own garden, by adding it to a compost bin or worm farm.

 Playford residents with green FOGO bins do a pretty good job of using the bin to dispose of garden waste, but they may not be aware that food scraps and other organic matter can also go into the green bin.
 Around 30% of the red bins in Playford are made up of food waste, and we need to choose to move this out to the green bin where it belongs!

 When food waste goes into the red bin it goes into costly landfill, where it is lost as a resource.
-When it goes into the green bin it is processed into valuable compost which can be used in local parks, and gardens.
+When it goes into the green bin it's processed into valuable compost which can be used in local market gardens, parks, and household gardens.

 Processing food waste is considerably more cost efficient when it goes into the green bin rather than the red.
 Contents of the red bin cost five times more to process than those added to the green bin, so there is a real economical benefit to putting your food waste into the green bin.

-Any piece of food you can move out of your red bin and into your green bin is going to make a huge difference!
+Every banana peel, apple core, or eggshell you move out of your red bin and into your green bin is going to make a real difference!